felikafelix/Hackintosh-Thinkpad-T480s/Tahoe/Patch_itlwm_Heliport.md

 ---

-# (For Common Users) Step by Step to temporary patch itlwm.kext + Heliport to use Private Relay, Airdrop, Continuity Handoff, etc..
+# For Common Users, Step by Step itlwm.kext + Heliport trick to make Private Relay, Airdrop, Continuity Handoff, etc.. enabled Persistent

 1. Download and Install [Cloudflare WARP for MacOS](https://developers.cloudflare.com/cloudflare-one/team-and-resources/devices/warp/download-warp/)
 2. Go to ```System Settings```, and set Private Relay to ```On``` it will shows that private relay is unavailable,